I believe both the teacher and student have responsibilities to be successful.

 All quizzes or tests are structured so that there is ample time during class.
 The only reason a student will receive extra time is if the student has an IEP (Individual Education Plan) on file with the special education department requiring additional time.
 I will always offer additional time, but it it the student's responsibility to utilize this accommodation.

 All students need to have a pencil and graph paper (loose leaf or journal).
 These are not provided by the school.
-Also, the student should have a TI-84 (82 minimum) to complete homework at home.
+Also, the student should have a graphing calculator to complete homework at home.
+We will use a TI-84 in class, but any graphing calculator is sufficient.
 These can be purchased at Walmart or pawn shops.
 There are other options available for getting free calculators.
 Please ask if you need this option.

 I'm at school early and late nearly every day.
 I can make arrangements at a neutral site off campus if needed.
 If you would like private tutoring for someone who is not a student please contact me for rates.

 If a student does not earn the grade necessary to gain credit for a class then the student will have to retake the class the following year.
 Credits are earned each semester so a student may earn credit for the first semester, but not the second, or vice versa.
-If, however, a student earns a passing grade for the entire year then the student will earn a full credit for the course even if one semester was failed.
-This is called cross averaging.
 Should a student not earn credit due to attendance issues then you must contact the counselors.